 - (a) Encourage improvements to the façade of the commercial structure, especially along Hickory Road and the north side in order to protect the residential character of the west side of Town and provide a more welcoming connection - (b) The front and rear parking area of the Commercial Corner should be reconfigured to help improve the general appearance.
 Elimination or movement of the dumpster is a high priority for both safety and aesthetics. - (c) Update the facades facing the front parking lot to reflect rehabilitation of the historic Odd Fellows Hall. - (d) In the area around the Commercial Corner, improving safety of pedestrians and automotive traffic will depend on improvements to the traffic patterns at the adjacent stop light.
-Construction of a traffic circle to replace the stop light should be investigated. - (e) Provide a more appropriate entrance feature to visually mark the corner as a part of Washington Grove. - (f) Maintain Railroad Park and encourage adjacent business owners to participate in visually enhancing the corner.
-Establish landscape
+Construction of a traffic circle to replace the stop light should be investigated. - (e) Provide a more appropriate entrance feature to visually mark the corner as a part of Washington Grove.

-- treatment along Washington Grove Lane to establish a visual/psychological sense that one is entering a community that cares about itself. - (g) Consult with the City of Gaithersburg and the Montgomery County Department of Transportation to provide visual enhancements in the area surrounding the Commercial Corner. - (h) Create a special Tax District for commercial properties to fund, in conjunction with general tax funds, improvements that will reduce the impervious area of the corner, create and maintain more green space improved with appropriate plantings creating a more park/residential setting, improve and maintain the façade of the commercial structures, and improve traffic/pedestrian safety in and around the corner.
+- (f) Maintain Railroad Park and encourage adjacent business owners to participate in visually enhancing the corner.
+Establish landscape treatment along Washington Grove Lane to establish a visual/psychological sense that one is entering a community that cares about itself. - (g) Consult with the City of Gaithersburg and the Montgomery County Department of Transportation to provide visual enhancements in the area surrounding the Commercial Corner. - (h) Explore creating a special Tax District for commercial properties to fund, in conjunction with general tax funds, improvements that will reduce the impervious area of the corner, create and maintain more green space improved with appropriate plantings creating a more park/residential setting, improve and maintain the façade of the commercial structures, and improve traffic/pedestrian safety in and around the corner. - 8.6 Postal Service - (a) Promote retention of the Washington Grove Post Office. - (b) Engage in discussions with the USPS to reduce the cost of mail service to Washington Grove residents. - (c) Conclude an agreement with the USPS documenting how residential mail service will be provided to the residents of the Town, or alternatively by free service at the Washington Grove Post Office.